Welcome to the Professional School Counseling Program

 - Foster in students a strong identification with and engagement in the counseling profession.

 Fast Facts About Professional School Counseling at Appalachian!

-- Appalachian State is at most 3 Hours from North Carolina's State Capitol, Raleigh, and only 2 hours from Charlotte and Greensboro, which are two of the largest cities in the state.
+- Appalachian State University is at most three hours from North Carolina's State Capitol, Raleigh, and only two hours from Charlotte and Greensboro, which are two of the largest cities in the state.
 Asheville, home to the Biltmore Estate, is also a quick drive at only 88 miles from Boone!
-Come and go from App as you please in just a simple days drive.
+Come and go from App State as you please in just a simple days drive.